libratom/libratom/CONTRIBUTING.md

 #### Code Style
 We use [black](https://black.readthedocs.io/en/stable/) as our code formatter.
 You can run it locally before committing or set it as a pre-commit hook.
 If necessary you can turn off formatting for a specific block of code with `# fmt: off` and back on with `# fmt: on`.

-You will also need to run `isort -rc libratom tests` before committing, also possibly as a pre-commit hook.
+You will also need to run `isort libratom tests` before committing, also possibly as a pre-commit hook.
 See isort's [documentation](https://pycqa.github.io/isort/) for more information.

 #### Type Hints
 Type hints are optional but we encourage you to use them, as we do in most of the codebase.
 In situations where importing types causes cyclic imports you can use [forward references](https://www.python.org/dev/peps/pep-0484/#forward-references) or [delayed evaluation](https://www.python.org/dev/peps/pep-0563/).